Types of Heart Disease

 - Past Heart Attacks

-If you have the following symptoms of heart failure, you should see a doctor:
+If you have the following symptoms of heart failure, please see a doctor immediately:

 - Swelling in the feet, ankles or legs, known as edema